rs-lsl/CSSNet/README.md

 **https://aistudio.baidu.com/datasetdetail/281612**

-Note that this real dataset are acquired by the Ziyuan 1-02D satellite. and they have been spatially registered.
+Note that this real dataset is acquired from the Ziyuan 1-02D satellite. and they have been spatially registered.

 You could load these images and crop them by the code in the "save_image_ziyuan_hmp.py" as: